gdt050579/AppCUI-rs/docs/chapter-2/debug_scenarious.md

 ```

 **Remarks**:
-* `App::debug(...)` will panic if the script is incorect (a command is not valid, the number of parameters is incorect, etc).
+* `App::debug(...)` will panic if the script is incorrect (a command is not valid, the number of parameters is incorrect, etc.).
-* `AppCUI` allows only one instance at one time (this is done via a mutex object).
-If you have multiple unit test and you try to run them with `cargo test` command, you might get an error as **cargo** might try to use multiple threads to do this and it is likely that one thread might try to start an `AppCUI` application while another one is already running on another thread.
+* `AppCUI` allows only one instance at a time (this is done via a mutex object).
+If you have multiple unit tests and you try to run them with the `cargo test` command, you might get an error as **cargo** might try to use multiple threads to do this, and it is likely that one thread might try to start an `AppCUI` application while another one is already running on another thread.
 The solution in this case is to run the tests using a single thread:
 ```no_compile
 cargo test -- --test-threads=1
 ```